 - clients;

 - regulators;

 - shareholders;

+- communities;

 - the environment;

-- Man Group plc and its shareholders;

 - other Group subsidiaries; and

 - business partners and suppliers.

 The Group's s.172 statement is integrated across the Governance report of the Group's 2022 Annual Report.
 The s.172 statement is also available on the Man Group website at www.man.com/regulatory-disclosures.